-Eni Corporate University is the principal means used by Eni to attract and recruit talent, oversee their managerial, technical and professional training and enhance the company’s employer branding by promoting a unified corporate identity.
+Eni Corporate University is the organization used by Eni to attract and recruit people of value, taking care of their training with the development of technical and managerial know-how and the spread of a single corporate identity.

 He launched a fantastic training and induction policy for people covering a range of positions, from more operational staff to executives and managers; he also involved the top management in seminars (some at individual operating company level, others at Group level).
 The training involved both classic classroom and on-the-job training, and he would often send his best collaborators to the United States in order that they check out new innovative organisational methods that could then be brought to Italy.

-1957 saw the establishment of the School for Higher Studies on Hydrocarbons, the first Italian business school that was also dedicated to foreigners.
-It was renamed the Scuola Mattei in 1969, clearly illustrating his strong interest in training and the notable originality of his approach, in terms of both the interdisciplinary nature and the large number of international students (the 2,500 students trained to date include more than 100 nationalities).
+1957 saw the establishment of the School for Higher Studies on Hydrocarbons, the first Italian business school that was also dedicated to open to non-Italian.
+It was renamed the Scuola Mattei in 1969, clearly illustrating his strong interest in training and the notable originality of his approach, in terms of both the interdisciplinary nature and the large number of international students (the 2,800 students trained to date include more than 110 nationalities).